panoramicdata/PanoramicData.NCalcExtensions/README.md

 When using ExtendedExpression, you can:
 - use "//" comments
+- use "/* */" multi-line comments for documentation
 - split expressions over multiple lines
 - include empty lines
 - indent lines
+- define input parameters directly in comments using the format: `// parameterName:TypeName:value`

 For example: